knutdrescher/BiofilmQ/README.md

-# BiofilmQ v0.2.1: software tool for image analysis of microbial biofilm communities
+# BiofilmQ: software tool for image analysis of microbial biofilm communities

+Current release: BiofilmQ v0.2.1 (20 Sept 2020).

 On this GitHub page you can download the BiofilmQ software:
 - BiofilmQ.zip (recommended, requires Matlab license, runs on Win10, MacOS, Linux)